DavidLiuXh/kuafu/README.md

 This is a tool library for quickly building C++ programs.

-One. is currently version 0.1.1 and supports the following features:
+A. is currently version 0.1.1 and supports the following features:

      1. Use C++11 standard;
      2. On the basis of log4cplus has been further packaged to simplify the log function;
      3. To provide a simple universal finite state machine implementation;

-Two.
-Compile:
+B. Compile:

      Dependent library:
          1.1 c++11;